 Multi-model fallback

-Scenario.
 Try OpenAI (gpt-5.4-mini).
-If it returns RateLimited or
+If it returns RateLimited or Unavailable,

-Unavailable, advance to the next tier (Gemini gemini-3-flash-preview)
+advance the loop state to the next tier (Gemini gemini-3-flash-preview)

-with the same state.history and try again.
-Other typed AiError
+and try again with the same state.history.
+Other typed AiError variants -

-InvalidRequest - propagate to the caller.
-The first successful turn
+propagate to the caller.
+The first successful turn ends the loop.

 The same shape works for any number of tiers.
 Add more entries to the